 Black North Dakotans were a rarity during the childhood years of Era Bell.
 She once remarked that when they traveled thirty miles to join two other black families for Christmas dinner, "there were fifteen of us, four percent of the state's entire Negro population."

-Era’s father had a tough go as a farmer.
-Three years later when Era’s mother died, the family moved initially to Mandan, taking up residence at 705 5th Ave NW.
+Farming was hard.
+When Era’s mother died, the family moved initially to Mandan, taking up residence at 705 5th Ave NW.
 Era attended Mandan High School in 1922-23.
 The family moved to Bismarck, where he was worked for Governor Lynn Frazier as a private messenger.

 Even in this larger town, there were only two black students.
 Again, a hush fell over the schoolyard when Era showed up for school.
 Now in 7th grade, Era learned to loathe Friday afternoons when boy-girl games were played.
 Worse, one of her textbooks informed that all black people were “thick-skulled.”
-And on the days that slavery was discussed, Era cut class.
-Despite soon distinguishing herself as a gifted runner, on the bus she sat in aisle seats so onlookers wouldn’t gawk at her.
+On the days that slavery was discussed, Era cut class.
+Despite distinguishing herself as a gifted runner, on the bus she sat in aisle seats so onlookers wouldn’t gawk at her.

 She graduated from Bismarck High School in 1924 and subsequently enrolled at the University of North Dakota - Grand Forks.
 But the YWCA refused her a room and the streetcar would pass her by when she tried to board, and job positions were suddenly filled when she applied.
-She finally found a job working for a Jewish family in the part of Grand Forks known as Little Jerusalem.

 Main Street Mandan c.
 1920s